 Survival knife – If you’re traveling through an area following a catastrophic disaster, realize that dangerous dogs may be loose — especially in a post-apocalypse scenario.
 As said above, if a dog threatens you, wrap an arm (weak arm) with heavy cloth (like a professional security dog trainer), so that if the dog charges, you can give it an arm to bite into, leaving your strong arm free to strike back.

-You should have some kind of knife handy for self defense (again, this is a collapse we’re talking about here), and for this situation a survival knife is the best weapon, sheathed to your side (remember, you need to be able to get to it in a hurry).
+You should have some kind of knife handy for self defense (again, this is a collapse we’re talking about here), and for this situation a survival knife is a decent weapon, sheathed to your side (remember, you need to be able to get to it in a hurry) – see our article on the best survival knives if you don’t already have one.

 What if you only have a smaller knife?
 If a dangerous dog attacks, give it your cloth-wrapped forearm; as it sinks it’s teeth in, stab repeatedly and viciously with your other arm just under it’s front leg or above the top of it’s shoulder, through it’s shoulder-blades and hopefully you’ll reach an organ.
 This dog doesn’t have a chance; keep stabbing and don’t let go of the knife.